udacity/create-your-own-adventure/english/marshmallow-jello-o-salad/the-kind-your-grandma-used-to-make.md

 Astonishingly, in your straightjacket pocket you find an orange Jell-O packet, some canned fruit, a bowl, and a mixing spoon (yes, straightjackets have big pockets).
 You pluck small pieces of marshmallow from the walls and prepare to make the weirdest marshmallow Jell-O fruit salad ever.

+Some people have trouble after eating these
+[no sleep?] (../amnesia/amnesia.md)